 Now let's cover or let's go back over what we've learned today.

+Tibet covered the fundamentals of playgrounds, the layout and playground markup syntax.
+Alex explained the power of running step-by-step in playgrounds.
+And I covered Custom Playground Display Convertible and importing your own code.
 So hopefully, now that I've given this session and all of us have -- and we've explained playgrounds and the power that you can get, we hope to see that every project has a playground next year.

 If you have any questions please feel free to visit us in the labs and we'll see you next year. [ Applause ]

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.